michaelprice232/user-mgmt-service-api/README.md

 ## CI (GitHub Actions)

-- Push to any branch will trigger the linter (TODO), unit tests and integration tests
+- Push to any branch will trigger the linter (TODO), unit tests and integration tests (Docker Compose)
-- PR against the main branch will run the above tests as well as the E2E tests.
-Docker images in ECR will be based off the branch Git SHAs
+- PR against the main branch will run the above tests as well as the E2E tests (deploying into AWS).
+Docker images in ECR will be based off the Git branch SHAs
+- When the PR is merged into the main branch this will auto create a release PR using a Semantic Version tag via [release please](https://github.com/googleapis/release-please-action)
-- (TODO): PR which is merged into the main branch will auto create a new GitHub tag and release.
-Docker images in ECR will be based off the semver tags
+- Once the release PR is merged the GitHub release will be created, build binaries attached and Docker images built in ECR using the SemVer tags

 ## Endpoints